manojkumarpaladugu/Commons/README.md

 # Brief
-The commons module is a collection of shared functionality or utilities, likely intended to be reused across different parts of the project.
+The Commons module is a collection of shared functionality or utilities, likely intended to be reused across different parts of the project.

 # Features
 * Logging:
   * Prints messages with a variety of logging levels.

-# Steps to integrate commons module in a Zephyr based project
+# Steps to integrate Commons module in a Zephyr based project
 1. Add commons and pigweed repo's in west configuration
 ```
   remotes: